Alicia Keys Spruiks New HD Music & Amazon HD Streaming, Problem For Sonos

-For the past three months, Amazon has been analyzing the data on those who upgraded to Amazon Music HD, and they are listening to music 10 percent more with HD than they had been doing in the standard format.
+For the past three months, Amazon has been analysing the data on those who upgraded to Amazon Music HD and found that they are listening to music 10% more with HD than they had been doing in the standard format.

-With the large amount of music being streamed, that 10 percent increase is “quite significant,” according to Amazon executives.
+According to Amazon executives, with the large amount of music being streamed, that 10% increase is “quite significant”.

-Three months ago, Amazon launched Amazon Music HD, which delivers music in lossless quality in HD (CD quality), UHD (24-bit/192 MHz), and 3D (immersive formats such as Dolby Atmos and Sony 360) and it’s this technology which is now built into Amazon speakers being sold in Australia.
+Three months ago, Amazon launched Amazon Music HD, which delivers music in lossless quality in HD (CD quality), UHD (24-bit/192 MHz) and 3D (immersive formats such as Dolby Atmos and Sony 360).
+It’s this technology which is now built into Amazon speakers being sold in Australia.

-Keys told the audience “From the inception [of streaming music], there were constraints that made it cost-prohibitive to take the actual recordings from the studio and get them to the listener’s ear—bandwidth and storage issues,” said Stapleton.
-“As those constraints have fallen away, we set the table around a new vision of HD where we take the music exactly as it was recorded and deliver it in a lossless way to a mass market.
-Now we have convenience plus quality.”
+“As those constraints have fallen away, we set the table around a new vision of HD, where we take the music exactly as it was recorded and deliver it in a lossless way to a mass market.
+Now, we have convenience plus quality.”

 The difference between standard streaming music and the HD formats is staggering, and Keys thinks it will have a profound effect on listeners.

 “The experience as a listener, as a fan, is what brings us together and I am excited about mixing ‘Underdog’ in immersive audio and the highest HD,” Keys said.